6 Places to Get Low-Cost or Free Mammograms — Even Without Insurance

 6. Your Local Imaging Center

-According to the Susan G. Komen Foundation, many imaging centers offer reduced rates during Breast Cancer Awareness Month.
+According to the Susan G. Komen Foundation, many imaging centers offer reduced rates during Breast Cancer Awareness Month, which is in October.

 You can search for a local mammography center on the FDA website.